 The first is obvious, and doesn’t demand much explanation – a fluid that is contaminated with debris cannot properly lubricate.

-Even though we are a Mesa auto repair shop, we want to take you to the beach for a moment.
+Even though we’re a repair shop in East Phoenix, we want to take you to the beach for a moment.

 Picture putting on sunscreen at the beach, but you have a little sand on your arm.
 That sunscreen doesn’t feel very nice, does it?
 The sand is scratching your skin as you rub the sunscreen in.
 Similarly, contaminated ATF will scratch the internals of your transmission and can cause parts to fail over time.

 The second might demand a bit more explanation.
 When ATF becomes contaminated with moisture, better known as water – A chemical reaction will occur on a microscopic level (breaking out the big guns of science now).
 Water and oil will create acid.
 Once we have acid in your ATF, it can corrode your transmission’s metal internals.
 Transmission fluid changes are necessary.

 What Does a Flush Entail?